 B’Lao or Bao Loc is rather a unique city of central highlands when in almost everywhere else the people plant coffee, Bao Loc people stick with green tea.
 No one can really explain the origin and exact meaning of the old name B’Lao, it either means “low flying cloud” or “goodness” and not that there is mere relation between two possible meanings.
 All the efforts come with many stories about the name, the land and the people, making this highland city even more mysterious.
 Nowadays, it has a new name which is just a word borrowed from Chinese – Bao Loc but its own name B’Lao still remains in the memories of the people.

 Dambri is really the gem of Bao Loc’s tourism, situated inside Dambri Waterfall Resort.
-The fall is located 18 kilometers away from the downtown on the northwest, can be reach through Ly Thai To Road.
-Dambri is no doubt the highlight of south forest of Central Highlands; even from afar you can easily see the magnificent sight of it.
+The fall is located 18 kilometres away from the downtown on the northwest, can be reached through Ly Thai To Road.
+Dambri is no doubt the highlight of the south forest of Central Highlands; even from afar, you can easily see the magnificent sight of it.

-The fierce flow of water falls from the height of 70 meters down to the stream below causing thick water mist.
+The fierce flow of waterfalls from the height of 70 meters down to the stream below causing thick water mist.
 The fall’s width is 30 meters with three rock levels.
-Dambri is even worth visiting in dry season.
+Dambri is even worth visiting in the dry season.
 The entertainment and recreation services that the resort offers include tramcar, roller coaster, elevator, and horses for riding.

 There is a love story to tell about this fall.
 A K’Ho girl had to separate with her lover and she went to this stream and cried days and nights.
 Her lover never came back and the girl cried to death.
 Her tears created the waterfall and her body turned to rock.
 K’Ho people called this fall Dambri which means “waiting” in their language.

 The admission to Dambri is most expensive, costs 50,000VND per ticket.